 No, you cannot.
 Freezing and thawing a homemade dressing with egg yolk would cause it to break and you’d have an oil slick instead of dressing.

 How long does it last in the fridge?

-For best results and flavor, use the dressing within one day.
+For best results and flavor, use within one day.
 However, you can keep it for 2-3 days if kept chilled and in a covered container.

 If you try my recipe for Homemade Caesar Dressing, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 Classic Homemade Caesar Dressing

 - 1 egg yolk

 - 1-2 tbsp lemon juice, divided, 1 tsp to start and the rest later

 - 1 tsp dijon mustard